simply-lisa/simply-lisa/README.md

 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I sing and play the piano

-👩‍🎓 Before switching to Data Science, I'm an insurance enthusiast who got a Bachelor's Degree in Actuarial Science.
+👩‍🎓 Before switching to Data Science, I was an insurance enthusiast who got a Bachelor's Degree in Actuarial Science.
 <br>

 Languages/Tech Stack:<br>